ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

     for k in range(100_000):           for k in range(100_000): list.append(k)                     list.insert(0, k)

-The left loop is really fast, because the `append` method adds elements to the end of the list.
+The left loop is really fast, because the `append` operation adds elements to the end of the list.
 On the contrary, the right loop is slow because it inserts elements at the beginning.